SuffolkLITLab/EfileProxyServer/docs/adr/008-choice-of-rest-docs.md

 * the swagger maven plugin will generate an OpenAPI YAML specification in `openapi.yaml`, that lists all of the endpoints and what inputs they take
     * OpenAPI's HTML generator turns that into a webpage.
-    * could also to [adjust the config](https://openapi-generator.tech/docs/generators/html2) for the HTML generator, and maybe the [templates](https://github.com/OpenAPITools/openapi-generator/tree/2458743257e4d722fc7b2fd051ddb9f0dab8582e/modules/openapi-generator/src/main/resources/htmlDocs2)
+    * could also [adjust the config](https://openapi-generator.tech/docs/generators/html2) for the HTML generator, and maybe the [templates](https://github.com/OpenAPITools/openapi-generator/tree/2458743257e4d722fc7b2fd051ddb9f0dab8582e/modules/openapi-generator/src/main/resources/htmlDocs2)
 * `+` Swagger IMO gives the best UI for actually browsing and understanding the API space ata a glance.
 * `-` We will have to add [specific Annotations](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Getting-started) to our services to describe them